PoliticalGraveyard.com

 Fredericks, Richard See J. Richard Fredericks

 Fredericks, Robert H. — of West Bloomfield, Oakland County, Mich.
 Republican.
-Candidate in primary for Michigan state house of representatives 63rd District, 1974; alternate delegate to Republican National Convention from Michigan, 1988.
+Candidate for Michigan state house of representatives 63rd District, 1974; alternate delegate to Republican National Convention from Michigan, 1988.
 Still living as of 1988.

 Frederickson, Mrs. (need first name) — of Cedar Falls, Black Hawk County, Iowa.
 Democrat.
 Alternate delegate to Democratic National Convention from Iowa, 1920.
 Female.
 Burial location unknown.